alexeyxo/protobuf-swift/README.md

 An implementation of Protocol Buffers in Swift.

 Protocol Buffers are a way of encoding structured data in an efficient yet extensible format.
 This project is based on an implementation of Protocol Buffers from Google.
-See the[Google protobuf project](https://developers.google.com/protocol-buffers/docs/overview) for more information.
+See the [Google protobuf project](https://developers.google.com/protocol-buffers/docs/overview) for more information.

 ####Required Protocol Buffers 2.6